nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 ### 1.14 Check memory on host

 #### Steps
- *  Use command `show reboot-cause history` to show reboot cause of both switch and dpu.
+ *  Use command `TOP` to show process and memory it is using

 #### Verify in
  * Switch